jamesrhester/pycifrw/README.md

 Australian National Beamline Facility (ANBF), run by the Australian Synchrotron Research Program (ASRP), as part of a larger project to provide CIF input/output capabilities for data collection.
-It is now (Mar 2017) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).
+It is now (Feb 2018) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).

 Conformance